EXAPT

-EXAPT ("EXtended Subset of APT") is a production oriented programming language to generate NC programs with control information for machining tools and enables to consider production-related issues of various machining processes.
+EXAPT (a portmanteau of "Extended Subset of APT") is a production-oriented programming language that allows users to generate NC programs with control information for machining tools and facilitates decision-making for production-related issues that may arise during various machining processes.

-EXAPT has developed historically regarding industrial requirements.
-Through the years software solutions for the manufacturing industry were created which today form a broad scalable portfolio with future-oriented products and services.
+EXAPT was first developed to address industrial requirements.
+Through the years, the company created additional software for the manufacturing industry.
+Today, EXAPT offers a suite of SAAS products and services for the manufacturing industry.

-Today the tradename EXAPT is primarily understood as CAD/CAM-System and production data und tool management Software of the German company EXAPT Systemtechnik GmbH based in Aachen.
+The trade name, EXAPT, is most commonly associated with the CAD/CAM-System, production data, and tool management software of the German company EXAPT Systemtechnik GmbH based in Aachen, DE.